-The book presents a view of cryptocurrencies as significant new forms of commons-based peer production, that have in some cases managed to overcome the incentives/funding issue which often limits the scale of FOSS volunteer collectives and what they can produce.
+This resource presents a view of blockchains and cryptocurrencies as common pool resources, and as products of commons-based peer production.
+These concepts will be introduced, and their relevance to understanding blockchain ecosystems will be explored.
+I will present a view of cryptocurrencies as significant new forms of commons-based peer production, that have in some cases managed to overcome the incentives/funding issue which often limits the scale of FOSS volunteer collectives and what they can produce.